kadena-community/kadena.js/packages/apps/docs/src/docs/reference/marmalade/policy-manager.md

 ---
-title: Policy manager contract
+title: Policy manager
 description: Functions and capabilities defined in the Marmalade policy manager contract enforce the policies you select for tokens and token-related operations.
-menu: Policy manager contract
+menu: Policy manager
 label: Policy manager contract
 order: 2
 layout: full